 Focus on the aspects of life that you can control

 With such plentiful access to constant world news, politics, and the jabbering of millions on social media, it’s easy to feel that your life is being impacted by too many giant issues that seem to be holding you down.
 If this sounds familiar, close your eyes, take a deep breath, and then open your eyes.
 What do you see?
-Chances are you are somewhere familiar surrounded by an environment and people who you have a direct impact on every day.
+Chances are you are somewhere familiar, surrounded by an environment and people who you have a direct impact on every day.
 Instead of feeling overwhelmed by the article you read on pollution, start where you stand and begin by tidying your living space.
 Having a clean space has been shown to reduce anxiety, stress, and mood.
 Once you focus on improving the aspects of your life that you have control of, you will be surprised at how much the small things impact the bigger picture.

 Setting goals is a simple way to begin exercising your proactive mind.
 Goal setting is a proven and effective way to prioritize what you really want, why, and how to get there.
-Setting goals is like building a roadmap that will guide your steps to achieving your aspirations.
-If you’re like me, you can’t get anywhere without a GPS, and you wouldn’t go on a road trip without a map, so don’t go through life without listing out your goals and how to get there.
+Setting goals is like building a roadmap to guide your steps to achieving your aspirations.
+If you’re like me, you can’t get anywhere without a GPS, and you wouldn’t go on a road trip without a map, so don’t go through life without listing your goals and how to get there.

 Prioritize a few big-picture goals to accomplish, as opposed to focusing only on smaller goals